hartiparti/VLN1_TeamSupergroup/README.md

 Our Project:

 The project is divided into a 3 layer design structure.
 We have 3 so called DataClasses, they are "Ordderrepo, Pizzareepo, Toppingrrepo"  We choose to work with binary files, rather than working with text files.
-Using vectors was also helpfull to gain access to the data that was written.
+Using vectors was also helpfull to gain access to the data that was written.   *UPDATE* Due to extreme problematic issues, we had to change the whole reposatory to text files.
+Refactoring this project took some time.

 The structure of the program is as follows:

 LAYER 1:
 - Main_UI:	 	The main program, where it all runs.

-- Administrator_UI:	Only the administrator can access the toppingsrepo, to add new toppings to the system through AdminService , 				there is a possibilty to improve this interface.
+- Administrator_UI:	Only the administrator can access the toppingsrepo, to add new toppings to the system through AdminService, there is a possibilty to improve this interface.

 - Baker_UI:		From the Baker UI you can see all un-made orders, and flag them to be ready.
 Talks to BakerServices.

 - Register_UI: 		The register UI has the ability to call up orders via phone_nr that are ready, and finalize them  through RegisterServices

 - OrderScreen_UI: 	The OrderScreen_UI is the interface to make an order in this system